elys-network/elys/x/molecule/spec/README.md

 There should be well-formed slippage calculator considering oracle.
 (Consider GMX model)

+We will introduce `external_liquidity` parameter to provide as less as slippage considering external exchanges.

 One option is to introduce dynamically configurable slippage by governance of molecule token.

 Volatility could be configured for individual assets, and slippage could be configured for pool itself.